Folio III Field Notes

 Step 7: Repeat

-Repeat the forward pass, loss calculation, backpropagation, and weight update steps for each batch of data in the training set until the epoch limit reached.
+Repeat the forward pass, loss calculation, backpropagation, and weight update for each batch in the training set until you hit the epoch limit.

 Conclusion

-And there you have it.
-A simple neural network implemented from scratch using Python and NumPy.
-This is a basic example, but it covers the main calculations of how a neural network works.
+And that's a simple neural network, implemented from scratch in Python and NumPy.
+It's a small example, but it covers the core calculations of how a neural network actually works.